-This report documents supplemental performance monitoring conducted in 2013 for the University of California, Berkeley's Village Creek restoration project located in Albany, California.
+This report documents supplemental performance monitoring conducted in 2014 for the University of California, Berkeley's Village Creek restoration project located in Albany, California.
 The initial performance monitoring was conducted from 2008 to 2012, at which time original plantings efforts were reported to have met success criteria.
-An additional 5 years of monitoring was initiated in 2010 and continues until 2014.
+An additional 5 years of monitoring was initiated in 2010 and continued until 2014.
 Supplemental monitoring reports on the remedial plantings that were installed at the site in 2010 and 2011 of the project, which include 67 willow stakes and 151 rooted plants were installed in April and May 2010, and another 91 supplemental plants installed in October 2011 for a total of 309 supplemental plantings.
-This report presents the fourth year of supplemental monitoring:-the first three years (i.e. 2010-2012) were reported as part of the routine site monitoring reports that were previously submitted to the resource agencies.
+This report presents the fifth and final year of supplemental vegetation monitoring.